Rethinking Back Pain Relief: What Professor Peter O’Sullivan Wants Everyone With Back Pain to Know

 Introducing Pain Coach

-Pain Coach helps clinicians take the guesswork out of pain relief.
+Pain Coach helps clinicians discover lifestyle targets for the treatment of chronic pain.

 By tracking pain alongside key lifestyle factors - psychological distress, sleep, nutrition, exercise, and social connection.